 Potato salad is a potluck, barbecue, and summer picnic staple!
 Dill pickles and bacon make this all the difference in a creamy potato salad!
 This recipe is hands down the best one you'll ever try!

 - Homemade potato salad is one of my favorite summer side dishes!

 - No yucky sweet relish flavor!
 Only pickles for my fellow dill pickle lovers!

 - Perfect side dish for Easter dinner, summer grilling, or potlucks!

 Ingredient Notes and Substitutions

-- White Pepper - you can sub black pepper is that's all you have however, if you haven't tried white pepper before I encourage you to pick some up!
+- White Pepper - you can sub black pepper if that's all you have; however, if you haven't tried white pepper before, I encourage you to pick some up!
 You'll never go back to using black pepper!